Anne Murray: Early years

 In 1965, Murray appeared on the University of New Brunswick student project record "The Groove" (500 pressed).
 She sang two songs on the record – "Unchained Melody" and "Little Bit of Soap".
 On the label, her name was misspelled "Anne Murry".
 While there, she was encouraged to audition for the 1960s CBC musical variety television show Singalong Jubilee, but was not offered a singing position.

 After a summer of singing in local venues across the Maritimes, Murray began teaching physical education at the high school in Summerside, Prince Edward Island.
-After one year of teaching, she was cast to Singalong Jubilee.
+After one year of teaching, she was cast for Singalong Jubilee.
 As a regular member of the "Singalong Jubilee" cast, Murray appeared on the Singalong Jubilee Vol. III soundtrack and Our Family Album – The Singalong Jubilee Cast records released by Arc Records.
 The show's musical director, Brian Ahern, advised Murray that she should move to Toronto and record a solo album.
 Her first album, What About Me, was produced by Ahern in Toronto and released in 1968 on the Arc label.